ecamo19/physiolocal_responses_tropical_dry_forest_reproducible_stats/README.md

 ## 2) Pixi dev

 First, you have to install pixi in your local machine.
-Please follow the developers guide found here: https://pixi.sh/latest/ to do it.
+To do it, please follow the developers guide found at https://pixi.sh/latest/.

-Download this repository containing the data and the code into your local machine.
+Second, download this repository into your local machine.
 Do not modify anything inside the folder.

-Open your terminal (macos or Linux) or command prompt (windows) and set the working inside the downloaded repository.
+Open your terminal (macOS or Linux) or your command prompt (windows) and set the working to the downloaded repository.

-For example if you downloaded the repository to your Downloads folder enter:
+For example if you downloaded the repository to your Downloads folder, enter:

     `cd ~/Downloads/physiolocal_responses_tropical_dry_forest_reproducible_stats/`

-Once you have set your working directory inside to the downloaded repository run:
+Once you have setup your the working directory inside to the downloaded repository, run:

     `pixi shell`

 and then to view the code run:

     `pixi run jupyter notebook`